hmtavares/dod_trainer/README.md

 This document assumes you're familiar with the rules of Deduce or Die.
 Please refer to the rules link above.
 A few highlights just in case you decided to skip the rules:
 * 3-6 players
 * Player Deck: One Deck of cards made up of 1-9, Diamonds, Hearts, Spades (27 cards)
-* Question Deck: One deck of cards made up two setups like the Plaer Deck (54 cards)
+* Question Deck: One deck of cards made up two setups like the Player Deck (54 cards)
-* The Deal from the Player Deck
+* Deal from the Player Deck
-** From the Player Deck.
-Deal two secret cards called "Evidence".
+   * Deal two secret cards called "Evidence".
 Set them aside.
-** Deal each player an equal number of cards using as many cards as possible.
+   * Deal each player an equal number of cards using as many cards as possible.
-** For all but 5 players this will leave one card left over.
+   * For all but 5 players this will leave one card left over.
 Expose this card to all players.
-* Each player stats which suit they have the least number of cards.
+* Each player states which suit they have the least number of cards.
-* The Deal from the Question Deck
+* Deal from the Question Deck
-** Expose the top 3 cards from the question deck.
+   * Expose the top 3 cards from the question deck.
-** The current player (always player 1 in this solitaire game) asks another player about thier hand based on these 3 cards.
+   * The current player (always player 1 in this solitaire game) asks another player about thier hand based on these 3 cards.
-** Repeat.
+   * Repeat.

-#The Game
+# The Game

-##Start
+## Start

 Let's start a 4 player game
 ```